 Correspondence Course Credits

 Graduate credits earned in off-campus correspondence courses normally will not apply to graduate degree programs.

 Information concerning graduate courses offered in any given term (summer, fall, spring) is available at the Registrar's Office (605.274.4121) and the Office of Graduate Education (605.274.4043).
 There is a special listing of graduate courses in each semester's course schedule.
 You also may access a copy of the 2014-2016 Graduate Catalog, which is the same as the printed version.

-The College reserves the right to cancel courses in which the registration is deemed insufficient and to change instructors or the meeting time and place of classes when conditions make it necessary.
+The University reserves the right to cancel courses in which the registration is deemed insufficient and to change instructors or the meeting time and place of classes when conditions make it necessary.